ECHOES OF GIACOMETTI – COMMEMORATING HISTORY 6-8

 CHECKLIST

-• Students can explain how they used ratio, proportion, angles, color, value, and emphasis to create their work.
+• Students can explain in written form how they used posture, texture, and proportion to communicate important information about their event.

 Remediation: